mcr/notable-tags/draft-bormann-cbor-notable-tags.md

 These are all documented under `http://peteroupc.github.io/CBOR/`; the last pathname component is given in {{arithtags}}.

-(TO DO: Obtain permission to copy the definitions here.)

 | Tag number | Tag content | Short Description                         | Reference     |
 |         30 | array       | Rational number                           | rational.html |
 |        264 | array       | Decimal fraction with arbitrary  exponent | bigfrac.html  |